 Quasi-static pressure loads would results from the protracted generation of steam and non-condensable gases through MCCI, the interaction of molten core material with the concrete floor beneath the RPV.
 This pressurisation could last from several hours to several days, depending on accident specific factors, such as the availability of water in the containment and the operability of engineering safety features (ESFs).

 Some of the phenomena associated with severe accidents, modelled in Level 2 PSA, are characterised by very short time scales, typically a few seconds, e.g. hydrogen combustion and direct containment heating.
 The loads from such energetic events are characterised by short term high pressure spikes.
-As dynamic loads are difficult to translate into experiments for a specific containment, the dynamic loads can be transferred to an equivalent quasi-static load on the containment.
+As dynamic loads are difficult to translate into experiments for a specific containment, the dynamic loads can be transferred to an equivalent quasi-static load on the containment. (the effect of applying quasi-static load instead of dynamic load should be clarified quantitatively)

 The equivalence value between dynamic and quasi-static loads changes with the natural frequencies of vibration of the containment.
 Non-linear 3D containment analysis techniques will be used, where the load is decomposed using the Fourier series (harmonics) to obtain the first modes (axial symmetry, lateral displacement and ovalising) and the eigen-frequency of the containment structure.